kubernetes/community/contributors/design-proposals/node/topology-manager.md

-A user asks for a "fast network" and automatically gets all the various pieces coordinated (hugepages, cpusets, network device) co-located on a NUMA node.
+A user asks for a "fast network" and automatically gets all the various pieces coordinated (hugepages, cpusets, network device) co-located on a socket.

 *Story 2: Accelerated neural network training*

-A user asks for an accelerator device and some number of exclusive CPUs in order to get the best training performance, due to NUMA-alignment of the assigned CPUs and devices.
+A user asks for an accelerator device and some number of exclusive CPUs in order to get the best training performance, due to socket-alignment of the assigned CPUs and devices.

 # Proposal

-*Main idea: Two Phase NUMA coherence protocol*
+*Main idea: Two phase topology coherence protocol*

-NUMA affinity is tracked at the container level, similar to devices and CPU affinity.
-At pod admission time, a new component called the NUMA Manager collects possible NUMA configurations from the Device Manager and the CPU Manager.
-The NUMA manager acts as an oracle for NUMA node affinity by those same components when they make concrete resource allocations.
-We expect the consulted components to use the inferred QoS class of each pod in order to prioritize the importance of fulfilling optimal NUMA affinity.
+Topology affinity is tracked at the container level, similar to devices and CPU affinity.
+At pod admission time, a new component called the Topology Manager collects possible configurations from the Device Manager and the CPU Manager.
+The Topology Manager acts as an oracle for local alignment by those same components when they make concrete resource allocations.
+We expect the consulted components to use the inferred QoS class of each pod in order to prioritize the importance of fulfilling optimal locality.

 ## Proposed Changes

-### New Component: NUMA Manager
+### New Component: Topology Manager

-This proposal is focused on a new component in the Kubelet called the NUMA Manager.
-The NUMA Manager implements the pod admit handler interface and participates in Kubelet pod admission.
-When the `Admit()` function is called, the NUMA manager collects NUMA hints from other Kubelet components.
+This proposal is focused on a new component in the Kubelet called the Topology Manager.
+The Topology Manager implements the pod admit handler interface and participates in Kubelet pod admission.
+When the `Admit()` function is called, the Topology Manager collects topology hints from other Kubelet components.

-If the NUMA hints are not compatible, the NUMA manager could choose to reject the pod.
-The details of what to do in this situation needs more discussion.
-For example, the NUMA manager could enforce strict NUMA alignment for Guaranteed QoS pods.
-Alternatively, the NUMA manager could simply provide best-effort NUMA alignment for all pods.
-The NUMA manager could use `softAdmitHandler` to keep the pod in `Pending` state.
+If the hints are not compatible, the Topology Manager may choose to reject the pod.
+Behavior in this case depends on a new Kubelet configuration value to choose the topology policy.
+The Topology Manager supports two
+modes: `strict` and `preferred` (default).
+In `strict` mode, the pod is rejected if alignment cannot be satisfied.
+The Topology Manager could use `softAdmitHandler` to keep the pod in `Pending` state.

-The NUMA Manager component will be disabled behind a feature gate until graduation from alpha to beta.
+The Topology Manager component will be disabled behind a feature gate until graduation from alpha to beta.

 #### Computing Preferred Affinity

+A topology hint indicates a preference for some well-known local resources.
+Initally, the only supported reference resource is a mask of CPU socket IDs.
-A NUMA hint is a list of possible NUMA node masks.
-After collecting hints from all providers, the NUMA Manager must choose some mask that is present in all lists.
+After collecting hints from all providers, the Topology Manager chooses some mask that is present in all lists.
 Here is a sketch:

 1. Apply a partial order on each list: number of bits set in the mask, ascending.
 This biases the result to be more precise if